ALERTua/air_raid_threat_reporter/README.rst

 Deploy
 ^^^^^^
 - Deploy Dockerfile (or image from `ghcr.io/alertua/air_raid_threat_reporter:latest`) with volume `/data`, put yout `.env` there.
 Alternatively, fill the Environment Variables.
 - The first launch must be interactive (`-it`), to authenticate and create .session files in the volume folder.
-If the container is already created, then it's `docker start -a ukraine-safety-assistant`
+If the container is already created, then it's `docker start -a ukraine-safety-assistant`.
+If the container is already started, you can attach to it with `docker attach ukraine-safety-assistant`

 Github